-Single walled carbon nanotubes are tubular structures, where one dimensional confinement yields excitonic states with high energy\cite{Luer2009} phonons of $\sim0.19$ eV with large exciton-phonon coupling.\cite{Doorn2008,Jiang2007a} For instance, this reflects in high resonance Raman cross sections,\cite{Maruyama2010,Tschannen2020} where single tubes can be experimentally measured by Raman spectroscopy \cite{Jorio2002,Cronin2005}.
-The linear absorption of CNTs is dominated by sharp excitonic resonances at room temperature which are determined by the nanotube chiral indices.\cite{Weisman2003}.
-CARS has been used to study carbon nanotubes, either using raw soot ensembles of chiralities \cite{Paddubskaya:18,Duarte2013} or individual tube grew by chemical vapor deposition\cite{Sheps2012,Kim2009}.
-In both cases the excitonic resonant states were not well defined since the CNT were not single chirality and therefore the electronic states were overlapped.
+Single-walled carbon nanotubes are tubular structures, where one-dimensional confinement yields excitonic states with high energy\cite{Luer2009} phonons of $\sim0.19$ eV with large exciton-phonon coupling.\cite{Doorn2008,Jiang2007a} For instance, this reflects in high resonance Raman cross sections,\cite{Maruyama2010,Tschannen2020} where single tubes can be experimentally measured by Raman spectroscopy \cite{Jorio2002,Cronin2005}.
+The linear absorption of CNTs is dominated by sharp excitonic resonances at room temperature, which are determined by the nanotube chiral indices.\cite{Weisman2003}.
+CARS has been used to study carbon nanotubes, either using raw soot ensembles of different chiralities \cite{Paddubskaya:18,Duarte2013} or individual tubes grown by chemical vapor deposition\cite{Sheps2012,Kim2009}.
+In both cases, the excitonic resonant states were not well defined since the CNT were not a single chirality, and therefore their electronic states overlap.
 Recently the chirality separation techniques became available that can enrich a pure single chirality \cite{Liu2011,Flavel2014,Flavel2013}.
-Here we show that such samples allow the use of er-CARS in resonance with excitons in SWNT.
+Here we show that such samples allow the use of er-CARS in resonance with excitons in SWCNT.